yuweiping/awesome-stars/README.md

 *   [microsoft/terminal](https://github.com/microsoft/terminal) - The new Windows Terminal and the original Windows console host, all in the same place!

 *   [topjohnwu/Magisk](https://github.com/topjohnwu/Magisk) - The Magic Mask for Android

-*   [cocos2d/cocos2d-x](https://github.com/cocos2d/cocos2d-x) - Cocos2d-x is a suite of open-source, cross-platform, game-development tools utilized by millions of developers across the globe.
-Its core has evolved to serve as the foundation for Cocos Creator 1.x & 2.x.

 ## Go